Skip to main content

 How Does Unmonitored TRT Affect Cardiovascular Health?

 The cardiovascular risks extend beyond hyperviscosity.
-The hormonal milieu created by unmanaged, high-dose can foster a pro-inflammatory and pro-atherogenic environment.
+The hormonal milieu created by unmanaged, high-dose testosterone therapy can foster a pro-inflammatory and pro-atherogenic environment.
 While physiological testosterone levels are generally considered cardioprotective, supraphysiological levels, particularly when accompanied by unchecked high estradiol levels, can have deleterious effects on lipid profiles.

 This can manifest as a suppression of High-Density Lipoprotein (HDL) cholesterol, the “good” cholesterol responsible for reverse cholesterol transport, and an increase in Low-Density Lipoprotein (LDL) cholesterol.
 This shift in the lipid profile contributes to the progression of atherosclerosis, the underlying pathology of most cardiovascular disease.